-The GIA Lab took all the white diamonds and sorted them by how colorless they are.
+The GIA Lab took all the white diamonds and sorted them by how colorless they are to obtain the diamond color grade.

 D represents a completely colorless diamond (it is the most expensive diamond), then E, then F, and all the way to Z.